sciados/blitz-frontend/docs/blitz_marketing_sales_materials.md

 2. "Why Your Affiliate Relationships Are Failing (And How to Build Better Ones)"
 3. "The Developer Playbook: Building a Quality Affiliate Network"
 4. "How to Find Affiliate Partners Who Actually Want You to Succeed"
-5. "The Case for Collaboration: Why Affiliate Marketers Should Work Together"
+5. "The Case for Collaboration: Why Marketers Should Work Together"
 6. "Developer Spotlight: How One SaaS Founder Built a 7-Figure Affiliate Network"
 7. "From Solo to Network: How Community Can 10X Your Affiliate Success"
 8. "The Relationship ROI: Why Connections Matter More Than Conversions"